Australia, New Zealand & Tahiti

 We fly south to Luxor where we board the ms Tulip, our home for the next four nights.
 Cruise the Nile River which flows northward through Africa and into the Mediterranean Sea.
 We visit Karnak, a complex that consists of decayed pylons, temples and chapels.
 Karnak Temple has not only religious significance, it also served as a treasury, administrative center, and palace for the New Kingdom pharaohs and is considered the largest temple complex ever constructed anywhere in the world.
-It is divided into three parts, and the largest is the precinct of Amun which contains the Great Hypostyle Hall of 134 massive columns, one of the most impressive places in all of Egypt.
-This temple must have been awe-inspiring over 2000 thousand years ago when these massive structures were first erected.
 Luxor Temple was built around the 14th century BC, and by the time of the Roman Empire, it was used as a fortress for the Roman government.
 Originally dedicated to the mother goddess of Mut, Luxor Temple has since turned into a Tetrarchy cult chapel, and then a church.

-Today we cross the Nile over the west bank and into the monumental burials of the Valley of the Kings and Valley of the Queens.
-Continuing on to Esna, we arrive at a temple dedicated to the ram-headed god of Khnum, the god of “the source” of the Nile, that river which brings all life to be in the middle of these sprawling Egyptian deserts.
+Today we cross the Nile to the West Bank of Luxor into the Valley of the Kings.
+Marvel at the mountain-cut tombs built for the powerful pharaohs and nobles, and once filled with riches to accompany them into the afterlife.
+Then visit the stunning Hatshepsut Temple, a mortuary temple dedicated to the longest-ruling female of Ancient Egypt.
+Continuing on to Esna, we arrive at a temple dedicated to the ram-headed god of Khnum, the god of “the source” of the Nile, the river which brings all life to the sprawling Egyptian desert.

 Day 7 : Edfu & Kom Ombo